dirac-institute/sorcha/docs/gettingstarted.rst

 Getting Started
 =====================

-In this section we provide an overview of how to use Sorcha.
-We start by generating a set of files containing information on the synethic planetoids that we wish to study.
-We take you through the process of generating ephemerides for these synthetic bodiess using OIF (Objects in Field), and show you how to use Sorcha.
+In this tutorial, we will show you how to setup and run a basic simulation using Sorcha.

 .. tip::
-   In this quick start guide, we demonstrate how to run a single instance of Sorcha.
+   In this tutorial,  we demonstrate how to run a single instance of Sorcha.
 Sorcha is designed to allow multiple instances to be run in parallel in order to accomodate simulations with very large numbers of synthetic planetesimals by breaking up the job across multiple live proccesses.
 We recommend first starting with the examples below, before moving on to parallel processing.

 .. important::
-  All the input files and configuration files used in this demonstation are available in the demo directory within the Sorcha github repository (sorcha/sorcha/demo).
-Below includes instructions on how to generate these, but you can skip those setps and go straight to the run commands if you need to.
+  All the input files and configuration files used in this demonstation are available in the demo directory(sorcha/demo).
+We provide the contents of these files and the links below to download each.
+You can also grab them in one go by: git clone https://github.com/dirac-institute/sorcha.git

 .. note::
   All input data files in this example are white-space separated format solely for the ease of reading.